likunamatata/Coin_App_P1/README.md

 the user can read the news referencing a crypto coin of their interest.
 The articles on the second page are provided by NewsAPI :newspaper:.*

+To quickly check out what the app looks like, you can visit: https://likuna-dev.surge.sh/